 Kevin teaches "La telenovela: género, significado cultural y producción estudiantil" each spring.
-This project-based multidisciplinary course was designed to enhance students' media literacy and language skills while they develop an understanding of the telenovela genre.
-He has also taught "Applied Multimedia Technology" and "Advanced Multimedia" as a concurrent lecturer in the Computer Applications Program and "Directed Readings in Science Education" and "Introduction to Computers in Education" for the Alliance for Catholic Education Master Program.
+This project-based multidisciplinary course was designed enhance students' media literacy and language skills while they develop an understanding of the telenovela genre.

-Barry was elected to serve as President of the Professional and Organizational Development Network in Higher Education (POD) in fall 2014.
-He will serve as President Elect beginning in March 2015 and then as President and Past President in subsequent years.
-He served a 3-year term on the POD Core Committee (Board of Directors) from 2009 through 2012.
+Barry served on the executive committee of the Professional and Organizational Development Network in Higher Education (POD Network) from March 2015 through March 2018 as President Elect, President, and Past President.
+He served a 3-year term on the POD Network Board of Directors from 2009 through 2012.

 Kevin completed the Seeking Educational Equity and Diversity (SEED) Leaders' workshop in July 2012 and co-facilitated SEED Seminars at Notre Dame in 2012/13 and 2013/14.
 He continues to pursue activities that facilitate the pursuit of inclusive excellence at Notre Dame.